JayWIlsonJr/Assignments/class-06/README.md

   4. Create a string based on that number (e.g. "37 monies")
   5. Change the total to use that string.
   6. Put all of the above steps inside a function.
-  7. Assign that function to the `onload` property of the update button.
+  7. Assign that function to the `onclick` property of the update button.

 # Functions